Robbie Gould: 2017 season

 On March 9, 2017, Gould signed a two-year contract with the San Francisco 49ers.

-In his 49ers debut, Gould kicked a 44-yard field goal against the Carolina Panthers in a 23–3 loss.
+In his 49ers debut, Gould kicked a 44-yard field goal against the Carolina Panthers during a 23–3 loss.
 Three weeks later, he kicked five field goals against the Arizona Cardinals.
-During a Week 13 road game against the Chicago Bears, Gould kicked five field goals to lift the 49ers over his former team 15–14, earning him NFC Special Teams Player of the Week for his performance.
-In the next game, Gould kicked four field goals against the Houston Texans as the 49ers won on the road by a score of 26-16.
-The following week, he booted six field goals, including a 45-yard game winner as time expired in a 25–23 win over the Tennessee Titans, earning him NFC Special Teams Player of the Week.
+During a Week 13 road game against his former team, the Chicago Bears, Gould kicked five field goals to lift the 49ers to a narrow 15–14 road victory.
+He was named NFC Special Teams Player of the Week for his performance.
+In the next game, Gould kicked four field goals against the Houston Texans as the 49ers won on the road by a score of 26–16.
+The following week, he booted six field goals, including a 45-yard game winner as time expired in a narrow 25–23 victory over the Tennessee Titans, earning him NFC Special Teams Player of the Week.
 The last time a 49ers kicker made six field goals in a game was in 1996 by Jeff Wilkins.
-In the month of December, Gould earned Special Teams Player of the Month.
+In the month of December, Gould earned NFC Special Teams Player of the Month honors.

 Gould finished the season third in scoring with 145 points from 28 extra points and 39 field goals converted.
 He was voted as an alternate to the 2018 Pro Bowl.

 2018 season

-In Week 2, Gould kicked three field goals, including a 36-yard game-winner, in a 30–27 win over the Detroit Lions, earning him NFC Special Teams Player of the Week.
-In Week 15, Gould converted all four field-goal attempts, including a 36-yard game-winner in overtime, in a 26–23 win over the Seattle Seahawks, earning him NFC Special Teams Player of the Week.
+During Week 2, Gould kicked three field goals, including a 36-yard game-winner, in a 30–27 victory over the Detroit Lions, earning him NFC Special Teams Player of the Week honors.
+During Week 15, Gould converted all four field-goal attempts, including a 36-yard game-winner in overtime, in a 26–23 victory over the Seattle Seahawks, earning him NFC Special Teams Player of the Week honors.
 Gould was named NFC Special Teams Player of the Month for December.
 Overall, in the 2018 season, Gould converted 27 of 29 extra point attempts and 33 of 34 field goal attempts.

 2019 season

 On February 26, 2019, the 49ers placed the franchise tag on Gould.
 On April 24, Gould requested a trade from San Francisco.
 However, on July 15, Gould and the 49ers reached an agreement on a four-year, $19 million extension with $10.5 million guaranteed.

-In the 2019 season, he converted 41 of 42 extra point attempts and 23 of 31 field goal attempts.
-Gould contributed to two wins by kicking a game-winning field goal, one in Week 14 against the New Orleans Saints and one in Week 16 against the Los Angeles Rams.
-For his game against the Rams, he earned NFC Special Teams Player of the Week.
-For the month of December, Gould earned NFC Special Teams Player of the Month.
+In the 2019 season, Gould converted 41 of 42 extra point attempts and 23 of 31 field goal attempts.
+He contributed to two wins by kicking a game-winning field goal, one in Week 14 against the New Orleans Saints and one in Week 16 against the Los Angeles Rams.
+For his game against the Rams, Gould earned NFC Special Teams Player of the Week honors.
+For the month of December, he earned NFC Special Teams Player of the Month honors.

-In Super Bowl LIV, Gould's second Super Bowl and tenth NFL playoff game, Gould made both his field goals raising his career playoff totals to 15-for-15.
-However, the 49ers lost 31-20 to the Kansas City Chiefs.
+During Super Bowl LIV, Gould's second Super Bowl and tenth NFL playoff game, Gould made both of his field goals, raising his career playoff totals to 15-for-15.
+However, the 49ers lost 31–20 to the Kansas City Chiefs.